-Describe the registrant's processes, if any, for assessing, identifying and managing material risks from cybersecurity threats in sufficient detail for a reasonable investor to understand those processes.
+Describe the registrant's processes, if any, for assessing, identifying and managing material risks13 from cybersecurity threats in sufficient detail for a reasonable investor to understand those processes.
 In providing such disclosure, a registrant should address, as applicable, the following non-exclusive list of disclosure items:

-- (i) Whether and how any such processes have been integrated into the registrant's overall risk management system or processes. - (ii) Whether the registrant engages assessors, consultants, auditors, or other third parties in connection with any such processes. - (iii) Whether the registrant has processes to oversee and" identify such risks from cybersecurity threats associated with its use of any third-party service provider.
+- (i) Whether and how any such processes have been integrated into the registrant's overall risk management system or processes. - (ii) Whether the registrant engages assessors, consultants, auditors, or other third parties in connection with any such processes.14 - (iii) Whether the registrant has processes to oversee and "identify such risks from cybersecurity threats associated with its use of any third-party service provider.

-The SEC's purpose in adopting new disclosure items in Item 106(b)(1) was to "allow investors to ascertain a registrant's cybersecurity practices, such as whether they have a risk assessment program in place, with sufficient detail for investors to understand the registrant's cybersecurity risk profile," while at the same time avoiding details that "could increase a company's vulnerability to cyberattack."
-In recent remarks, SEC Corp Fin Director Erik Gerding also noted that, unlike the proposed rule, these requirements focus more broadly on a company's cybersecurity processes, providing companies with a non-exclusive list
+The SEC's purpose in adopting new disclosure items in Item 106(b)(1) was to "allow investors to ascertain a registrant's cybersecurity practices, such as whether they have a risk assessment program in place, with sufficient detail for investors to understand the registrant's cybersecurity risk profile," while at

-&lt;sup>12 For example, the complaint notes that SolarWinds failed to follow its own certification controls "including failing to use and document a list of controls in connection with certifications by Company officials" and while the CISO certified to the effectiveness of the Company's controls, he was unable to identify the relevant controls and instead "certified based on his general sense of the quality of those controls, while failing to identify the Company's extensive shortcomings in areas such as access controls" (see page 60 of the complaint).
+12 For example, the complaint notes that SolarWinds failed to follow its own certification controls "including failing to use and document a list of controls in connection with certifications by Company officials" and while the CISO certified to the effectiveness of the Company's controls, he was unable to identify the relevant controls and instead "certified based on his general sense of the quality of those controls, while failing to identify the Company's extensive shortcomings in areas such as access controls" (see page 60 of the complaint).
 Further, despite being aware of issues and deficiencies, "[the CISO] signed sub-certifications relied on by senior executives, confirming that all material incidents had been disclosed to the executives responsible for the Company's securities filings" (see page 51 of the complaint).

-&lt;sup>13 The SEC noted that it added a "materiality qualifier" here and that the types of risks that registrants may face include the following: "intellectual property theft; fraud; extortion; harm to employees or customers; violation of privacy laws and other litigation and legal risk; and reputational risk."
+13 The SEC noted that it added a "materiality qualifier" here and that the types of risks that registrants may face include the following: "intellectual property theft; fraud; extortion; harm to employees or customers; violation of privacy laws and other litigation and legal risk; and reputational risk."
 See page 62 of SEC cybersecurity adopting release, available at Final Rule: Cybersecurity Risk Management, Strategy, Governance, and Incident Disclosure.

-&lt;sup>14 Per the SEC adopting release, the rationale for this requirement regarding assessors and consultants is that the SEC understands that many registrants rely on third-party service providers for some portion of their cybersecurity and believes it "important for investors to know a registrant's level of in-house versus outsourced cybersecurity capacity," but that registrants are not required to name the third parties.
+Per the SEC adopting release, the rationale for this requirement regarding assessors and consultants is that the SEC understands that many registrants rely on third-party service providers for some portion of their cybersecurity and believes it "important for investors to know a registrant's level of in-house versus outsourced cybersecurity capacity," but that registrants are not required to name the third parties.
 See pages 63 to 64 of SEC cybersecurity adopting release, available at Final Rule: Cybersecurity Risk Management, Strategy, Governance, and Incident Disclosure.